Lone Wolf and Cub: Final Conflict

-Lone Wolf and Cub: Final Conflict (子連れ狼 その小さき手に) is a 1993 Japanese film directed by Akira Inoue.
+Lone Wolf and Cub: Final Conflict (子連れ狼 その小さき手に, Kozure Ōkami: Sono Chiisaki Te ni) is a 1993 Japanese film directed by Akira Inoue.
 It is based on Kazuo Koike's manga series Lone Wolf and Cub.
 Masakazu Tamura played Ogami by Koike Kazuo's strong request.
 Koike produced the film on the theme of parent-child love, not action as with past Lone Wolf and Cub films and television drama series.

 Plot

 Set in Japan during an unspecific year of the Edo period, Ogami Ittō, a samurai serving the Tokugawa shogun as "Kogi Kaishaku-nin" (official executioner) is the target of a Yagyu clan conspiracy, masterminded by Shogunate councilor Yagyu Bizen, to have him dismissed and replaced with a member of their own family.
 When evidence appears to show that he is plotting against the Shogun, a Yagyu retainer kills Ogami's wife when she tries to intervene, for which Ogami cuts him and the accompanying retainers down.
 Ogami is convicted of treason, and the Bushido code requires him to commit seppuku; instead, he defies the Tokugawa Shogun's orders and picks up the sword with his young son against his enemies, determined to expose the Yagyu conspiracy, eventually leading to a final duel against Yagyu Retsudo, leader of the Ura-Yagyu clan and Bizen's brother.